econpy/torque/README.md

 The interface allows the user to:

-  * View Google Maps of GPS data from Torque
+  * View Google Map of showing your trips in logged with Torque
   * Create time series plots of OBD2 data
   * Easily export data to CSV or JSON